RoStrap/RoStrapUI/README.md

 ```

 #### Custom
 A `CustomButton` is exactly the same as a `FlatButton`, except its `Corner` object has its [ImageTransparency](http://wiki.roblox.com/index.php?title=API:Class/GuiObject/ImageTransparency) set to 0.
-Use this if you don't want the cropped edges.
+Use this if you don't want visible corner overlays.